motangpuar/oai5g/doc/code-style-contrib.md

 - ~5G-NR: perform 5G tests

 Failure to add a label will prevent the CI from running.
-You can add both ~4G-LTE and ~5G-NR together; if in doubt which is the right label, do that.
-The CI posts the results in the the merge request page.
-Both the merge request authors and reviewers are responsible for manual inspection and pre-filtering of the CI results.
+You can add both ~4G-LTE and ~5G-NR together; if in doubt about the right label, add both.
+The CI posts the results in the the comments section of the merge request.
+Both merge request authors and reviewers are responsible for manual inspection and pre-filtering of the CI results.
 An overview of the CI tests is in [`TESTBenches.md`](./TESTBenches.md).

 To communicate the review progress both between author and reviewer, as well as to the outside world, we (ab-)use the milestones feature of Gitlab to track the current progress.
-The milestone can be set while opening the merge request, and on the sidebar on the right.
+The milestone can be set when opening the merge request, and during its lifetime in the sidebar on the right.
 Following options:

 - _no milestone_: not ready for review yet (please limit the time in which your code is in that phase)